Skip to main content

 Foreign policy

 Kosovo declared independence from Serbia on 17 February 2008, although this declaration has not been universally accepted.
-Kosovo claims it is currently recognized by 114 countries.
+Kosovo claims it is currently recognised by 114 countries.
 Kosovo became a member of the World Bank and the International Monetary Fund in 2009.
 It became a member of the European Bank for Reconstruction and Development (EBRD) in 2012.

 Kosovo and Serbia began a process to normalise relations in 2013 as part of the EU-facilitated Brussels Agreement.
 Talks under this process are currently stalled.